 To What Extent Does Heredity Affect the Orthodontic Treatment?

-It should be noted that genetics is not a certain concept and that many factors affect it or are affected by it.
+Important to notice that genetics is a direct concept and that many factors affect it or are affected by it.
 Genetics convey different characteristics such as height, weight, blood sugar, blood pressure, intelligence, behavior, and sexual orientations.
-All of these characteristics, most of the dental and jaw malocclusions, and congenital defects are inherited, although they can be affected by the environment.
+All of these characteristics, most dental, jaw malocclusions, and congenital defects are inherited.
+Although, they may be affected by the environment around the person.
 In other words, both heredity and environment cause dental and jaw malocclusions.
 A prominent orthodontist can treat malocclusions by identifying their causes.

 Effect of heredity on dental orthodontics treatment FAQ